-- Refugee School Impact Grant (RSIG) - Refugee Youth Mentoring Project (RYMP)
+- Refugee School Impact Grant (RSIG)

+- Refugee Youth Mentoring Project (RYMP)

+- Afghan Support to School Impact (AS2SI)

 "I do appreciate the resettlement services [I received], specifically employment.
 They provided training on building my resume and career in the United States, networking, and connected me with a mentor in my field.
 These were the keys to my success in the U.S that helped me find a professional job in my own field (engineering) in less than 90 days of my arrival.
 Honesty, integrity and [working hard] helped me excel at my workplace, as a result of which I completed two certifications and was promoted recently"